 This might be the reason why the Osteria was one of the favorite places of Ernest Hemingway when in 1918, at the age of 18, he came to Italy as a volunteer ambulance driver and today is a second home to the many international designers and artists who frequent these areas thanks to the proximity of super fashion brands such as Diesel.

-Originally a stable, when in the 1600s in the square of Marostica, which it overlooks, there were the shops that served the Castle of Marostica, was purchased in 1904 by Giuseppe Polita, known as Bepi, for his beloved wife.
-Since then, and perhaps his fortune is due to this, the Osteria has always been a “business of women“, caring landlords.
-Feeling at home is a magic that even today Annamaria, together with her husband Franco and her 3 children, is able to offer her customers, welcomed in a convivial environment furnished with antiques handed down for generations: the pendulum clock, the table created from the trunk of a single tree, the centuries-old fireplace, the bar counter (now used as a desk) and many objects rich in memory lovingly cared for by his brother-in-law Antonio, a passionate restorer.
+Originally a stable, as in the 1600s in the square of Marostica there were the shops that served the Castle of Marostica, it was purchased in 1904 by Giuseppe Polita, known as Bepi, for his beloved wife.
+Today the trattoria is run by Annamaria, together with her husband Franco and her 3 children, who welcomed her beloved guests in a convivial environment furnished with furniture handed down for generations.

-In February 2016 the writer John Hemingway, grandson of the Nobel Prize for Literature, visited the Madonnetta during the journey in which he retraced the places frequented by his grandfather in Veneto, telling the international media about his love for Italy, the Country that best knows how to pass on the “cuisine of memory” in the world, happy to have been able to taste the same dishes that his grandfather had loved during his first year in Italy in 1918.
+In February 2016 the writer John Hemingway, grandson of the Nobel Prize for Literature, visited the Madonnetta during the journey in which he retraced the places frequented by his grandfather in Veneto.
+During his interviews, he mentioned Madonnetta as the place where he has been able to taste the same dishes that his grandfather had loved during his first year in Italy in 1918.